Evolution of $\beta$-decay half-lives at finite-temperatures: Theoretical formalism

+where $\rho$ is the baryon density, $Y_e$ is electron-to-baryon ratio, $N_A$ is Avogadro's number, and $f_{e^+}$ denotes Fermi-Dirac distribution of positrons, for which $\mu_{e^+} = -\mu_{e^-}$.
+For the allowed GT transitions, $C(W)$ is equal to the reduced matrix element of the GT${}^-$ transition

-where $\boldsymbol{\sigma}$ is the Pauli spin matrix, and $\boldsymbol{\tau_-}$ is lowering isospin operator, while $J_i$ is angular momentum of the initial state.
+where $\boldsymbol{\tau_-}$ is lowering isospin operator, while $J_i$ is angular momentum of the initial state.
 Axial-vector coupling constant $g_A$ is quenched from free-nucleon value of $g_A = -1.26$ to $g_A = -1.0$ \cite{PhysRevC.79.054323,PhysRevC.93.025805}.
 Shape factor for the first-forbidden transitions has functional form

 The details for the definitions of $k, ka, kb, kc$ can be found in Refs.\cite{BEHRENS1971111,PhysRevC.93.025805}.
 Finally, $\beta$-decay rate $\lambda$ is connected to half-lives $T_{1/2}$ via $T_{1/2} = \text{ln(2)}/ \lambda$.